Entry details for 2020

 - Once your race entry is accepted we are unable to make refunds.

-- Up to 28/02/19 numbers can be transferred to a substitute runner online by the person who made the original booking via their account with FR Systems (see original email from your entry acceptance).
-An affiliated runner’s place may only be transferred to another affiliated runner.
+- An affiliated runner’s place may only be transferred to another affiliated runner.
 UKA affiliation will be verified during the online entry process.
-Numbers are sent out from 01/03/19.

-- Once numbers are issued they cannot be swapped between sexes as female numbers begin with an F.
+- Once numbers are issued they cannot be swapped between runners.

 - Unauthorised number swaps may result in disqualification.